Marcus Walker (rugby league)

-He previously played for Hull FC in the Super League, and spent time on loan from Hull at Whitehaven in the Championship.
+He previously played for Hull FC in the Super League, and spent time on loan from Hull FC at Whitehaven in the Championship.

 He made the personal move to Australia in later 2024.

 Playing career

 Hull FC

-In 2021 he made his Hull début in the Super League against the Catalans Dragons on 13 August after previously being named on the bench but not playing for the home game against the Huddersfield Giants.
+In 2021 he made his Hull FC début in the Super League against the Catalans Dragons on 13 August 2021 after previously being named on the bench, but not playing for the home game against the Huddersfield Giants.
 In 2022 he had a loan spell at Whitehaven RLFC.

 Dewsbury Rams

 On 18 November 2023 he signed for Dewsbury Rams in the RFL Championship on a 1-year deal.

 Wynnum Manly

 On 28th February 2025 he was announced as part of the Wynnum Manly Seagulls Hostplus Cup squad for the 2025 season.